mbentley/dockerfiles/ubuntu/base-12.04/README.md

 To pull this image:
 `docker pull mbentley/ubuntu-base`

-This should be used as a template for new images.
+This should be used as a template for new images and doesn't actually exist.